-- (iii) whether the application must be submitted directly to the relevant department, to the Qwaqwa Campus or to the Applications, Admissions and Certification Division; - (iv) whether the application is subject to selection; - (v) the mode of presentation and assessment; - (vi) the academic prerequisites that have to be met. - (b) Once approval has been granted for submission of an official application, - (i) a prospective first-time student wishing to study at the UFS, or - (ii) a student who discontinued her/his studies for at least one (1) academic year, must - (iii) apply for admission online or on the prescribed form, accompanied by the necessary documents (letter of permission from the programme director and/or the academic head of department, certified copies of qualification certificates, study records and certificates of conduct, etc.). - (c) A student registered at the UFS who wishes to continue with a Doctoral Degree in the year after the required Master's Degree has been obtained, must apply on the prescribed form. - (d) If a person presents a Doctoral Degree in the form of a thesis or interrelated, publishable manuscripts/published articles, she/he may bearing in mind the subsidy guidelines apply for admission at any time during the academic year.
-However, in cases where examinations have to be taken, applications in respect of admission must be made before the academic year commences and before the registration process ends. - (e) If the degree is not awarded in the applicable academic year, the student pays for the full year. - (f) The applications of students from other institutions of higher education who have been excluded at those institutions, will only be considered for admission to the UFS by the dean in consultation with the Registrar, on the strength of justified, written submissions. - (g) The UFS reserves the right not to process incomplete applications received. - (h) The Registrar considers applications (including postgraduate international applications) received after the closing date only in exceptional cases.
+- (ii) whether the department does indeed have at its disposal the necessary personnel capacity and also the physical capacity to provide guidance and/or to involve other persons from outside the UFS; - (iii) whether the application must be submitted directly to the relevant department, to the Qwaqwa Campus or to the Applications, Admissions and Certification Division; - (iv) whether the application is subject to selection; - (v) the mode of presentation and assessment; - (vi) the academic prerequisites that have to be met. - (b) Once approval has been granted for submission of an official application, a prospective first-time student wishing to study at the UFS must apply for admission online or on the prescribed form, and submit this with the requisite documents (letter of permission from the programme director and/or the academic head of department, certified copies of qualification certificates, study records and certificates of conduct, etc.), and must do so before the date annually determined by the UFS. - (c) A student registered at the UFS who wishes to continue with a Doctoral Degree in the year after the required Master's Degree has been obtained, must apply on the prescribed form. - (d) If a person presents a Doctoral Degree in the form of a thesis or interrelated, publishable manuscripts/published articles, she/he may - bearing in mind the subsidy guidelines - apply for admission at any time during the academic year.
+However, in cases where examinations have to be taken, applications in respect of admission must be made before the academic year commences and before the registration process ends. - (e) A student who previously discontinued her/his studies for at least one (1) academic year, or been academically excluded must apply for readmission online or on the prescribed application form and submit this with the requisite documents, and must do so before the date annually determined by the UFS. - (f) If the degree is not awarded in the applicable academic year, the student pays for the full year. - (g) The applications of students from other institutions of higher education, must include a certificate of conduct as well as an academic record before their application will be considered for admission.
+Students who have been excluded at those institutions, will only be considered for admission to the UFS by the dean in consultation with the FAAC, on the strength of justified, written submissions. - (h) It remains the responsibility of the applicant to ensure correct capturing of all academic data.
+The UFS takes no responsibility if a student does not receive a final or conditional offer due to incorrect academic data or missing information.
+The UFS reserves the right not to process incomplete applications received, or to initiate follow-up communication to retrieve missing information. - (h) The Registrar considers applications (including postgraduate international applications) received after the closing date only in exceptional cases.
 Only applications submitted online or delivered to the office of Student Academic Services are deemed received.